 Enter your email below and we’ll send the recipe straight to your inbox (and more recipes sent daily!)

-A traditional doggie diet of processed kibble lacks nutritional value, but when you make your own dog food from scratch, you know exactly what you are placing in the pet bowl; it’s pure wholesome human food that’s fit for canine consumption.
+Homemade dog food gives you full control over what goes into your pet’s body, providing a more nutritious and personalized approach to their diet.
+When you make your own meals from scratch, you know exactly what you are placing in the pet bowl; it’s pure wholesome human food that’s fit for canine consumption.

-Whether you’re a new pet parent or have a senior dog with special dietary needs, this DIY recipe contains an appropriate proportion of protein, complex-carbs, fiber, and fat, plus vitamins and minerals, to fuel your pup in a healthy way.
+Whether you’re a new pet parent or have a senior dog with special dietary needs, this chicken and rice recipe for dogs contains an appropriate proportion of protein, complex-carbs, fiber, and fat, plus vitamins and minerals, to fuel your pup and support their well-being!

 And while you may be thinking that making additional meals won’t fit into your busy day, this recipe takes only 5 minutes to prepare and the simple cooking steps are as basic as boiling rice and combining it with a cooked chicken veggie mixture.
 Dogs deserve a dinner made with real ingredients that are not only nutritious, but also taste delicious!